mobxjs/mobx/docs/migrating-from-6-to-7.md

 }
 ```

-To keep decorators, switch your compiler to Stage 3 decorators, add `accessor` to observable fields, and remove `makeObservable(this)` from decorated classes:
+To keep decorators add `accessor` to observable fields, and remove `makeObservable(this)` from decorated classes:

 ```javascript
 import { observable, computed, action } from "mobx"